Leader Stochastic Gradient Descent for Distributed Training of Deep Learning Models: Extension: Introduction

 \section{Introduction}

 As deep learning models and data sets grow in size, it becomes increasingly helpful to parallelize their training over a distributed computational environment.
 These models lie at the core of many modern machine-learning-based systems for image recognition~\cite{NIPS2012_4824}, speech recognition~\cite{DBLP:conf/icassp/Abdel-HamidMJP12}, natural language processing~\cite{DBLP:conf/emnlp/WestonCA14}, and more.
 This paper focuses on the parallelization of the data, not the model, and considers collective communication scheme~\cite{DBLP:journals/corr/WickramasingheL16} that is most commonly used nowadays.
 A typical approach to data parallelization in deep learning~\cite{B-NH2018arxiv,GAJKB2018SPAA} uses multiple workers that run variants of SGD~\cite{bottou-98x} on different data batches.
 Therefore, the effective batch size is increased by the number of workers.
 Communication ensures that all models are synchronized and critically relies on a scheme where each worker broadcasts its parameter gradients to all the remaining workers.
 This is the case for DOWNPOUR~\cite{DOWNPOUR} (its decentralized extension, with no central parameter server, based on the ring topology can be found in~\cite{pmlr-v80-lian18a}) or Horovod~\cite{sergeev2018horovod} methods.
 These techniques require frequent communication (after processing each batch) to avoid instability/divergence, and hence are communication expensive.
 Moreover, training with a large batch size usually hurts generalization~\cite{KMNST2017ICLR,JKABFBS2018ICLRW,SL2018ICLR} and convergence speed~\cite{MBB2018ICML,DBLP:journals/corr/abs-1708-03888}.
+LARS~\cite{LARS} proposes a layer-wise learning rate scaling method to overcome the difficulties of large batch training, but this method does not guarantee accelerations of convergence when the batch size is not large enough.